 Chemical Injection Module

-The Module was designed and ordered by our customer Kanfa Group, a world-class leader within the development and design of process technologies for oil and gas applications.
+The module was designed and ordered by our customer Kanfa Group, a world-class leader within the development and design of process technologies for oil and gas applications.

-The Chemical Injection Module was built as a standalone HVAC protected unit in order to minimize OPEX during the expected lifespan.
+The Chemical Injection Module was built as a standalone HVAC protected unit to minimize OPEX during the expected lifespan.
 By utilizing HVAC, the work environment has also been increased significantly compared to standard open structure units.